isaacphi/website/_posts/2014-02-21-new-website.md

 Reading week has brought about little reading but has at least given me the chance to get some work done on this website.
-I was originally just curious about how a website comes about and wanted to build one up from scratch.
+I was originally just curious about how a website comes into being and wanted to build one up from scratch.
 Because, well, that's just the way I am.
-I didn't know the first thing about web design and wanted to make a simple website mainly just for the learning experience.
+I didn't know the first thing about web design and wanted to make a simple website primarily for the learning experience.
 What better chance to get a [vanity domain](http://en.wikipedia.org/wiki/Vanity_URL) up and running.